 If you need a little extra help to work out how much money you need to launch a startup, there are some great resources to support you.

-A good starting point is to use a cost calculator to work out rough costings.
+A good starting point is to use a cost calculator to work out rough costs.
 Small Biz Trends has a startup cost calculator that you can use to work out what expenses you need to take into consideration when launching your startup, from insurance to rent.

 You will create a more refined calculation when you work on your business plan.
 Your business plan will show what resources you need and how much money you intend to spend on them, as well as how you will recoup costs.